 Everyone knows how stressful it can be to live next to a building site.
 It really takes the edge off the inconveniences you will be causing your neighbors if you make the effort to be considerate and inform them in advance about when the renovation work will start, how long will it probably take and what they should expect.
 Talk to your builders about the shared entryways and communal areas and make sure they don’t leave them messy.
 And here’s a quick tip: your neighbors can actually give you great ideas for your renovation project, as maybe some of them have experience with doing such work in this neighborhood and have renovated their own places or have ideas for renovations they wish they had in their unit.

 Make the schedule about the order in which things must be done for maximum efficiency.
 It might need some adjustments later in the process but it’s good to have an idea about the order in which things are going to be done.

 Here’s a quick example of how property renovation work is usually organized:

-• Closing up the walls and roof.
-That’s the stage when you close up the walls – usually with drywall.
+• Closing up the walls and roof: This is the stage when you close up the walls, usually with drywall.
 You need to get your inspections from the electrical and perhaps the plumbing inspector before you do that.

-• Fine carpentry.
-That’s any kind of carpentry that is not structural, including baseboards, trim around windows and doors, etc. This is the stage at which your property renovation project starts to look as if it’s almost done.
+• Fine carpentry: This includes any kind of carpentry that is not structural: including baseboards, trim around windows and doors, etc. This is the stage at which your property renovation project starts to look as if it’s almost done.